 - Official transcripts from all previous post-secondary institutions are required.
 You must have a bachelor's degree from an accredited college or university prior to the start of your graduate study.

 - Admissions essay.
 In about 1,000 words, we ask that you describe your motivation for seeking graduate study in your chosen program at the School of Communication.
-Please be specific: Which of your experiences will contribute to your success?
-What do you hope to gain from and what do you hope to bring to the program?
-How do you envision using your degree?
+Please address the following questions: